Make-ahead Bacon, Corn & Tomato Quiche

 The one I’m sharing with you today has bacon, corn, grape tomatoes, scallions, and a good helping of Gruyere cheese.

-To make a quiche, first you fill a pie plate with buttery pie crust dough:
+To make a quiche, first you fill a pie plate with butter pie dough:

 Then you blind bake it, which means that you fully cook it in the oven, weighted down with something heavy, like beans or rice.

 By blind baking it, we ensure that the crust is flaky and crisp after we cook the quiche, instead of soggy and soft.